Monodromy groups of polynomials of composition length 2: Preliminaries

 \subsection{Kernel estimates}

-In this section we collect various auxiliary results which will prove useful when lower-bounding the kernel $G\cap \ker(\pi)$ for transitive groups $G\le U\wr V$ (where $\pi:U\wr V\to V$) is the projection), in particular for the various cases where $U$ is one of the solvable primitive monodromy groups occuring in Proposition \ref{prop:primmon}.
+In this section we collect various auxiliary results which will prove useful when lower-bounding the kernel $G\cap \ker(\pi)$ for transitive groups $G\le U\wr V$ (where $\pi:U\wr V\to V$ is the projection).
+In particular these hold in the various cases where $U$ is one of the solvable primitive monodromy groups occurring in Theorem \ref{prop:primmon}.